London police shoot suspect dead after ‘terrorist’ stabbings

 British Transport Police said London Bridge station, one of the city’s busiest rail hubs, was closed and trains were not stopping there.

-City of London Police, the force responsible for the business district, urged people to stay away from the area.
+Scores of police, some armed with submachine guns, flooded the area, ushering office workers and tourists out of the area, which is packed with office buildings, banks, restaurants and bars.
+Staff in nearby office blocks were told to stay inside.

+As police cleared the streets, staff in shops and restaurants ushered customers into storerooms and basements.
+Some had been through similar traumatic events: In June 2017, eight people died in a van and knife attack in the same area.

-The incident revived memories of the June 2017 London Bridge attack, when three Islamic State-inspired attackers ran down people on the bridge, killing two, before stabbing several people to death in nearby Borough Market.
+In that attack, three assailants inspired by the Islamic State group ran down people on the bridge, killing two, before stabbing several people to death in nearby Borough Market.

-Prime Minister Boris Johnson’s office said he was receiving updates on the incident and was returning to his 10 Downing St. office from campaigning in his local constituency.
+Political leaders expressed shock and sorrow at Friday’s attack.
+Johnson suspended his election campaigning for the day after the attack and said he would be “reviewing the matter in the course of the next few hours.”

-In March 2017, an attacker fatally struck four people with a car on nearby Westminster Bridge then fatally stabbed a police officer before security forces shot and killed him in a courtyard outside Parliament.
+In March 2017, an attacker killed four people with a car on nearby Westminster Bridge then fatally stabbed a police officer before security forces shot and killed him in a courtyard outside Parliament.

 Security officials earlier this month downgraded Britain’s terrorism threat level from “severe” to “substantial,” which means an attack is seen as “likely” rather than “highly likely.”
 The assessment was made by the Joint Terrorism Analysis Centre, an independent expert body that evaluates intelligence, terrorist capability and intentions.